fmager/real-time/README.md

 #### (Exercise)

 * (Find a suitable model and inference library.
 Perform inference.
 Optimize the model and inference process.
-Can you do inference on one thread, training on another and substitute in the new model?
+Can you do inferencing on one thread, training on another and swap in the new model?
 ADD SUGGESTED MODELS)

 </details>